arthur-v-kasper/mystery-lunch-app/README.md

 rails db:reset
 ```

-This will create the database based on existing migrations, after finished it will print an output like that:
+This will create the database based on existing migrations after finished it will print output like that:
+:

 ```
 Dropped database 'db/development.sqlite3'